Hi Tommo - here are three options you might want to consider

 Budget camping safaris and medium luxury tented camps in Serengeti are cheap and most affordable than Lodge safaris.
 Lodge safaris become more cost because there is additional fee called Concession fee to pay in addition to room rate.

 In Ngorongoro crater, there is option to sleep out of park in a nearby tourism town called Karatu.
 Ngorongoro Conservation area are beautiful safari Lodges with top tourist quality.
-Tourist Lodges have all facilities and services to make your vacation travel about 1 month agoAnswered by Kilimanjaro Safaris via Travellr.com
+Tourist Lodges have all facilities and services to make your vacation travel 4 months agoAnswered by Kilimanjaro Safaris via Travellr.com

 BRAVENTURE AFRICA is locally owned and operated at Kilimanjaro in Moshi, Tanzania.
 We have built a unique reputation by organizing Trekking Mount Kilimanjaro, Mount Meru trekking, Wildlife Safaris, Zanzibar Beach Holidays, Cultural tours and day trips.
 Our guides speak fluent English, German and Swahili language.
 They are local Tanzanians who are skilled, knowledgeable and well-trained about treks, safaris and people which they will share with you throughout your adventures in Tanzania.

-visit their website at http://braventureafrica.com/ about 1 month agoAnswered by Thadey Lyimo via WorldNomads.com
+visit their website at http://braventureafrica.com/ 4 months agoAnswered by Thadey Lyimo via WorldNomads.com